ervandew/eclim/src/doc/content/guides/install.rst

   :ref:`troubleshooting guide <guides/troubleshoot>` or feel free to post your issue on the `eclim user`_ mailing list.

-    Example of successful ping:
+    Example of a successful ping:

     .. image:: ../images/screenshots/ping_success.png

-    Example of failed ping:
+    Example of a failed ping:

     .. image:: ../images/screenshots/ping_failed.png